Realtor shows house to Asian-American couple.

 How To Get A Variance In Real Estate

-Obtaining a zoning variance can be a complicated and lengthy process.
-Homeowners and real estate developers often find it helpful to work with a real estate attorney who has experience dealing with zoning ordinances.
-Not only can a real estate attorney help you sift through the paperwork and decipher the fine print, but in the case of appealing or disputing your variance, they can help with the formal hearing.
+Obtaining a zoning variance is a comprehensive and lengthy process.
+Homeowners and real estate developers often find it helpful to work with a real estate attorney specializing in zoning ordinances.
+Not only can a real estate attorney help you sift through the paperwork and decipher the fine print, but they can also represent you during formal hearings in case of appeals or disputes over your variance application.

-It’s important to check with your local government on how to apply for a variance since each municipality may have a different process.
+Consult your local government on how to apply for a variance.
+Each municipality may have a different process and requirements.

 Step 1: Fill Out An Application

-The first step to receiving a variance is usually requesting and completing an application.
-These applications tend to be available through the local zoning board or authority.
+Usually, the first step to receiving a variance is to request and complete an application, which you can typically obtain through the local zoning board or authority.

 Step 2: Write A Variance Letter

-In addition to the application, the property owner or their attorney should write a letter clearly stating the motivation for requesting a variance.
+In addition to the application, you or your attorney should write a letter stating why you need a variance.

 • The specific zoning law or ordinance in question